Whitecat18/Reqwest-Prober-Rust/README.md

-## Request Prober Using Rust .
+# Request Prober Using Rust .

 Simple Rust Codes to Demonstrate Request and Response using Tokio Library and using various methods to Request and get the status code .

-Main Purpose is for testing when working with firewall while testing the black list.
+I created this program to test the Blacklisting on my firewall project and for Load balancing in firewall .
+It can be used for many other use cases .

 ## Features